Gikoskos/chessgame-cli/README.md

 If you're compiling on Windows, try using Mingw-w64 to install gcc.
 I don't think it will compile as well with MSVC.

 Would recommend to compile through the Makefile, if you're on a linux distro, only after you've installed gcc, make and libncurses though.
-The Makefile works with Mingw-w64's make as well, but you will have to manually remove the -lncurses linking.
+The Makefile works with Mingw-w64's make as well, but you will have to remove manually the -lncurses linking option.

 ## TODO